 The main benefit of the variable interest rate is that the loans will have a variety of features.
 The loan can offer features such as interest offset accounts, the ability to make free additional repayments, the ability to make free withdrawals and many more.

 Who is suited to a variable interest rate:

 The variable interest rate loans are suited to people who would like to take advantages of the highs and lows.
-Because the interest rate fluctuates people who are on the variable interest rate loan will experience increases in their payments, when interest rates rise and decreases in repayments, when interest rates fall.
+Since the interest rate fluctuates people who are on the variable interest rate loan will experience increases in their payments when interest rates rise, and decreases in repayments when interest rates fall.

 Fixed interest rates

 Fixed interest rate loans are offered by most providers.
 This section will explain what fixed rate loans are and what features are offered with the loans.
 These are:

 The fixed rate loans offer you an interest rate that is above the variable rate.
 The fixed interest rate that is offered at the time of the loan will generally be around 0.5%p.a above that of the variable rate.
 However, if the interest rates get raised throughout the term of the loan your repayments will not change.
 If you fix at the right time you can end up saving a lot of money that may have been paid out on interest.

 Features associated with the fixed interest rate: